ephread/Instructions/README.md

 }
 ```

-When providing a customized view, you need to provide an _arrow_ view with the approriate orientation (i. e. in the case of an actual arrow, pointing upward or downward).
+When providing a customized view, you need to provide an _arrow_ view with the appropriate orientation (i. e. in the case of an actual arrow, pointing upward or downward).
 The `CoachMarkController` will tell you which orientation it expects, through the following property: `CoachMark.arrowOrientation`.

 Browse the `Example/` directory for more details.